p5150j/Narwal/health/README.md

 ### Future Features needed:
-- landing page with login and signup
-- auth logic and hide content if not logged in

 - user profiles
-- user posting from mobile
 - follow users and feed logic (you will see them in your feed)
 - post comments
 - post likes
-- tabs